sergio-sanchezo/TransactionMs/README.md

 - **PAYPAL_CLIENT_ID** = (Client id of the paypal account)
 - **PAYPAL_CLIENT_SECRET** = (Client secret of the paypal account)

+> To get the paypal client id and client secret, you need to create a sandbox account in [paypal developer](https://developer.paypal.com/developer/accounts/)

 ## Endpoints

 ### `GET /transactions` - Get all transactions